borisdaeppen/School-Security-Application/README.md

 Insanely inscure Client-Server-Application for training purposes in secure programming.

 PLEASE DON'T submit patches closing security holes!
-There are on purpose.
+They are on purpose.